Workplace health and safety policies comply with UK law and exist to keep everyone in your company out of harm’s way.

 If you want a reliable consultant, go to the OSHCR webpage and find your local consultant.

 This register should help you find the best advice from an industry-backed body supported by the Institution of Occupational Safety and Health (IOSH), International Institute of Risk and Safety Management (IIRSM), Chartered Institute of Environmental Health (CIEH), British Safety Council and NEBOSH amongst others so you can’t get any better support.

 This person or company will audit you against what you have agreed in your policies.

-They'll report back to you with either the results and some guidance on how to bridge any gaps or at the very least, inform you that’s everything you are doing is as it should be.
+They’ll report back to you with the results and some guidance on how to bridge any gaps or at the very least, inform you that everything you are doing is as it should be.

 They may also provide you with a way to get to the next level.

-You can go for the standards route like ISO’s.
+You can also go for the standards route which includes ISO’s.